Red X iconGreen tick iconYellow tick icon

 I am a cardio-respiratory physiotherapist and early career researcher.

-My research is broadly focused on better health outcomes for long term conditions particularly in the primary care space.
-My areas of interest are long COVID and sleep disordered breathing.
+My research is broadly focused on better health outcomes for long term conditions, particularly in primary care, through collaborations with clinicians, patients and their whānau / family.
+My areas of interest are long COVID, sleep disordered breathing and COPD.

 Current research projects

-• Exploring user experiences of the Post COVID symptom map
+• Exploring user experiences of the Post-COVID symptom map

-• Evaluation of a long COVID pilot clinic in primary care.
+• Evaluation of a long COVID pilot clinic in primary care

-• Exploring experiences of those living with long COVID in accessing primary care.
+• Exploring experiences of those living with long COVID in accessing primary care

-• Health providers’ experiences of managing patients with long COVID in primary care.
+• Health providers’ experiences of managing patients with long COVID in primary care

 Completed research projects

-• Exploring experiences of returning to exercise or sport following recovery from long COVID: a qualitative study.
+• Exploring experiences of returning to exercise or sport following recovery from long COVID: a qualitative study

-• The perspectives and experiences of physiotherapists on implementing self-management support in inpatient hospital settings.
+• The perspectives and experiences of physiotherapists on implementing self-management support in inpatient hospital settings

-• Awareness, knowledge, and management of long COVID amongst a cohort of primary care-based physiotherapists in New Zealand: a survey of current practice.
+• Awareness, knowledge, and management of long COVID amongst a cohort of primary care-based physiotherapists in New Zealand: a survey of current practice

-• The use of exercise and motivational text messaging to support physical activity behaviour change in an adult population with obstructive sleep apnoea.
+• The use of exercise and motivational text messaging to support physical activity behaviour change in an adult population with obstructive sleep apnoea

-• Physical activity behaviour and barriers to activity in adults at high risk of obstructive sleep apnoea.
+• Physical activity behaviour and barriers to activity in adults at high risk of obstructive sleep apnoea

 Publications